capralifecycle/liflig-cdk-app-reference/README.md

 - Artifact bucket and role in Jenkinsfile must be changed
 - Modify pipeline names in Jenkinsfile
 - Remove JOB_NAME check in Jenkinsfile
+- Modify stacks to fit the application
+- Review dependencies

 ## Pre-commit checklist